 - This is the equivalent of 2 400g (or 14oz) cans or 2 packets of cooked lentils.
 If you are using canned lentils make sure that you drain and rinse them first.
 You can also cook up some dried beluga lentils.
 Allow 60g or ¼ cup per person and an additional 15-20 minutes.

 - Approx half of a pomegranate.
 Buying seeds will save you time, but a whole pomegranate will stay fresher for longer.
-If you opt for the whole pomegranate you can freeze the left over seeds.
+If you opt for the whole pomegranate you can freeze the leftover seeds.

 - The carrots are ready when they begin to brown on the outside and it's fairly easy to put a fork in them.
 This should take around 20 minutes but you might need to adjust the cooking time slightly depending on your oven.